-GitHub is an enormously popular development platform for open source to business, and for the good thing is – you can host and review lot’s code, manage multiple projects, and 31 million developers available for collaboration, flexible hosting to authentication options and GitHub can help you meet your team’s requirements.
+GitHub is an enormously popular development platform for open source to business, and for the good thing is – you can host and review a lot’s code, manage multiple projects, and 31 million developers available for collaboration, flexible hosting to authentication options and GitHub can help you meet your team’s requirements.

-It is the best GitLab Alternative in this roundup with the largest number of users and projects as compare to GitLab. it has all the features you could want, including the code review features, bug & issue tracking, self-hosting projects, and web-hosting.
+It is the best GitLab Alternative in this roundup with the largest number of users and projects as compared to GitLab. it has all the features you could want, including the code review features, bug & issue tracking, self-hosting projects, and web-hosting.

 Pricing: GitHub is free to use for public and open-source projects, Work together across unlimited private repositories with paid plans starting at $7/month